This disorder can occur in premature newborns, or in full-term newborns who have certain risk factors.

 Tachypnea means rapid breathing.
 Transient tachypnea means temporary rapid breathing.

 Before birth, the air sacs (alveoli) of the lungs are filled with fluid.
 Immediately after birth, the fluid must be cleared from the lungs so that the air sacs can fill with air and the newborn can breathe normally.
 Hormones released during labor cause the cells in the air sacs to begin absorbing fluid.
-Some of the fluid is squeezed out of the lungs by pressure on the chest during a vaginal delivery.
+Some of the fluid is squeezed out of the lungs by pressure on the chest during delivery.
 A majority of the fluid is rapidly reabsorbed directly by the cells lining the air sacs.
-If this fluid reabsorption does not occur rapidly, the air sacs continue to be partially filled with fluid and newborns may have difficulty breathing.
+If this fluid reabsorption does not occur rapidly, the air sacs continue to be partially filled with fluid and newborns may have difficulty breathing (respiratory distress).

 Less frequent symptoms include retractions (pulling in of the chest muscles attached to the ribs and below the ribs during rapid breathing), flaring of the nostrils during breathing in, and grunting during breathing out.
-Newborns may develop a bluish discoloration of the skin and/or lips (cyanosis Cyanosis Cyanosis is a bluish discoloration of the skin resulting from an inadequate amount of oxygen in the blood.
-Cyanosis occurs when oxygen-depleted (deoxygenated) blood, which is bluish rather than... read more ) if the level of oxygen in the blood becomes low.

 Chest x-ray